-Impacts on commerce • Sales of new products/services. - • Business performance measures (for example, turnover/profits, trends in key technical performance measures underlying economic performance). • Employment figures. • Licences awarded and brought to market; market authorisation. • Demonstrable collaborations with industry (including knowledge transfer partnerships, and contracts). • Commercial adoption of a new technology, process, knowledge or concept.
-Impacts on public policy and services • Documented evidence of policy debate (for example, in the scrutiny processes of the Legislative Council). • Documented evidence of changes to public policy/legislation/regulations/guidelines. • Measures of improved public services. • Documented evidence of influence on health policy and/or advisory committees. • Evidence of use of process/technology.
-Impacts on production • A new product has been recommended for use or adopted. • Development of a new plant variety or crop protection product which has entered the appropriate national or international regulatory testing system. • Published rights for animals and plants. • Evidence of improved sustainability. • Documented changes to working guidelines. • Documented evidence of improved working practices and/or level of production.
+Impacts on society, culture and creativity Documented evidence that public understanding has been enhanced through active collaborative involvement in research.
+Critical reviews in the media.
+Evidence of public debate.
+Documented evidence of changes to social policy.
+Measures of improved social equality, welfare or inclusion.
+Increased public uptake of scientific training, through public engagement.
+Documented shift in public attitude (for example, to sexual behaviour, or social factors in health).
+Impacts on the economy Evidence of improved cost-effectiveness.
+Evidence of service change.
+Impacts on commerce Sales of new products/services.
+Business performance measures (for example, turnover/profits, trends in key technical performance measures underlying economic performance).
+Employment figures.
+Licences awarded and brought to market; market authorisation.
+Demonstrable collaborations with industry (including knowledge transfer partnerships, and contracts).
+Commercial adoption of a new technology, process, knowledge or concept.

+Impacts on public policy - Documented evidence of policy debate (for Impacts on public policy and services Documented evidence of policy debate (for example, in the scrutiny processes of the Legislative Council).
+Documented evidence of changes to public policy/legislation/regulations/guidelines.
+Measures of improved public services.
+Documented evidence of influence on health policy and/or advisory committees.
+Evidence of use of process/technology.
+Impacts on production A new product has been recommended for use or adopted.
+Evidence of improved sustainability.
+Documented changes to working guidelines.
+Documented evidence of improved working practices.
 Impacts on practitioners and services Literature/web information from practitioners and advisers, including the research findings and how they are applied in practice.
 Evidence of adoption of best practice (for example, by educators or law enforcement personnel).
-Impacts on the environment • Sales of new products, or improvements in existing products, that bring quantifiable environmental benefits. • Verifiable influence on particular projects or processes which bring environmental benefits. • Evidence of generic environmental impact across a sector, confirmed by independent authoritative evidence. • Traceable reference to inclusion of research into government policy papers, legislation and industry guidance. • Traceable reference to the influence of research in planning decision outcomes.
-Impacts on international • Documented evidence of changes to international development policies. development • Measures of improved international equality, food security, welfare or inclusion. • Evidence of take-up and use of new or improved products and processes that improve quality of life or animal welfare in developing countries.
+Impacts on the environment Sales of new products, or improvements in existing products, that bring quantifiable environmental benefits.
+Verifiable influence on particular projects or processes which bring environmental benefits. • Evidence of generic environmental impact across a sector, confirmed by independent authoritative evidence.
+Traceable reference to inclusion of research into government policy papers, legislation and industry guidance.